AdimekweEbuka/first-game/README.md

-Writing code trying to put my knowledge of Go to use :)
+writing code trying to put knowledge of Go to use :)